lemma-finance/ERC4626-subgraph/README.md

  * yarn deploy:optimism

 ## NOTE
-- Keep the addresses in config/optimism.json without the checksum
+- Keep the addresses in config/optimism.json in Lower case